ProfesUta/DiscordBot/README.md

 - 😂 **Fun commands** — small games, random responses, and more
 - 🔧 **Modular design** — easy to add new commands and modules
 - 🧩 **Continuous updates** — new functions added over time

+---

+##  You Must Consider 👀

+- You have to add you bot's Token code in **Environment Variables** in your local pc